artakhak/IoC.Configuration/docs/resolving-types/resolving-to-multiple-types.rst

 Multiple Bindings
 =================

-If we know that only one binding for the type was specified in in configuration file (see :doc:`../xml-configuration-file/index`) or in modules (see :doc:`../bindings-in-modules/index`), we can resolve the type by specifying the type as parameter to **IoC.Configuration.DiContainer.IDiContainer.Resove(Type)** method as shown below:
+If we know that only one binding for the type was specified in configuration file (see :doc:`../xml-configuration-file/index`) or in modules (see :doc:`../bindings-in-modules/index`), we can resolve the type by specifying the type as a parameter to method **IoC.Configuration.DiContainer.IDiContainer.Resove(Type)**, as shown below:

 .. sourcecode:: csharp